Last Updated on December 19, 2025 by Mandy Gurney

 Wakers are foods that inhibit sleep

-Sugary snacks or drink at bedtime will not only give your child a boost of energy hindering them from falling asleep but research has also shown them to be a cause of nightmares.
+Sugary snacks or drinks at bedtime will not only give your child a boost of energy, hindering them from falling asleep, but research has also shown them to be a cause of nightmares.